lammps/lammps/doc/src/Modify_requirements.rst

 Motivation
 ----------

-The LAMMPS developers are committed to providing a software package that is versatile, reliable, high-quality, efficient, portable, and easy to maintain and modify.
+The LAMMPS developers are committed to provide a software package that is versatile, reliable, high-quality, efficient, portable, and easy to maintain and modify.
 Achieving all of these goals is challenging since a large part of LAMMPS consists of contributed code from many different